top of page

 John's only known son,

 John Duffell Jr. was born presumably in Orange Co.
 NC. between 1760-1769 (per the 1830 census), and moved to Davidson Co.
 NC/TN around the same time as John Sr..
 John Duffell and John Duffell Sr. are both listed in Tennessee's 1805 tax records and a 1795 record shows John Duffell Sr. selling a slave named Esther to John Duffell Jr. in Davidson County in order to pay off a creditor.
 (While there exist no will confirming their relationship, given that they are of the right age to be father and son, are named John Duffell Jr, and Sr. and appear together in Tennessee and do business together, a filial relationship is highly probable.)
 A "John Duffield" appears in an 1812 Davidson Co. list of military men in the unit of Capt.
 Birdwell.
 This is probably John Duffell Jr. serving in the War of 1812, as the Duffell name is sometimes written as Duffield, Duffle, Duffil and Duffie.
 In 1811 when John Duffell Sr. sells sells 100 acres of Davidson Co.
 TN land, granted to him by State of Tennessee for military service.
 This is the last record of John Duffell Sr., suggesting that he died around this time.
 The 1820 census show only one John Duffell, age over 45, now in Williamson Co., TN (formed from Davidson County in 1799).
 In his household is his wife, also over 45 (her name is unknown), along with children of various ages, including a male, age 16-25 (probably his son Allen), and a female, under 10 (probably Eliza).
 Nearby in the 1820 census is William Duffell (age 26-45) who is thought to be John's oldest child, born ca. 1791 (married Nancy Hungerford on May 8, 1811).
 John Duffell appears in a July 19, 1813 marriage bond for his oldest daughter, Peggy Duffell, who is betrothed to John Fisk.
 Two others who are widely thought to be his children include: Ennis (1794-1860) and Joseph (1807-1865).
 The 1830 census shows John Duffell, age 60-69). as a widower living alone in Williamson County, next door to Allen Duffell (age 30-39) now married to Susan McCarroll with 4 small children.
-After the 1830 census there are no further records of John Duffell, suggesting that he died sonn afterwards.
+After the 1830 census there are no further records of John Duffell, suggesting that he died soon afterwards.
 The 1840 census shows that after John's death, Allen moved next door to George and Eliza Cathey in Stewart Co., TN, moving to be near his sister as we suspect.
 (He also appears in the 1838 Stewart County tax list.)
 Allen died in Stewart County in 1848 and Eliza lived on into the 1870s.
+Neither John Duffell Jr. or Sr. left a will.
+John Sr.'s parents are unknown.

 bottom of page